genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ---

-We will now go through the various configuration options available for authentication.
+This page describes the various configuration options available for authentication.
 These are located in your _application-name-_**auth-preferences.kts** file.

-All of these configuration settings are wrapped within the `security` function.
+All these configuration settings are wrapped within the `security` function.

 ## security